Generic selectors

 The Museo Egizio (Egyptian Museum) photo by Fred Romero

 The Museo Egizio in Turin is the second-largest museum of ancient Egypt in the world.
 It comes after the one in Cairo.
-The museum has over 30,000 artifacts.
-These show the culture, art, and daily life of ancient Egyptians.
+The museum has over 30,000 artifacts that showcase the culture, art, and daily life of ancient Egyptians, making it one of the must-visit museums in Italy for history enthusiasts.

 A key highlight is the tomb of Kha and Merit, which is mostly intact.
 There are also many mummies and sarcophagi.
 The museum displays papyrus texts that help us understand Egyptian writing and life.